infinitered/ignite/docs/quick-start/ignite-commands.md

 Generate a new React Native project with Ignite.

-`ignite n` uses `react-native init`, then adds files specific to Ignite.
+`ignite new` uses `react-native init`, then adds files specific to Ignite.

 When you execute this command, Ignite 2.0 will give you a series of options for your new project regarding what libraries you would like to use.